NicholasM10/dcp/README.md

 Current version 0.0.1
 + "beep" command.
 + "calculator" command that supports 2 different numbers and +, -, *, / actions.
++ "randomsentence" command that prints out random sentences. planning to expand.

 Readme will be expanded later.